Cost of Cyber Insurance

 Kinds of retention in cyber insurance

 Knowing and understanding your policy is very important.
 Especially to determine if you will have to pay first and get reimbursed only later, which most people don’t want.
-So, it is important to go back and check their policies now because nobody would want to be surprised by that.
+So, it is essential to go back and check their policies now because nobody would like to be surprised by that.

 Picture of by Wayne Roye